john7002/FFHQ-face-alignment/README.md

 ### 2. Script options

-* --InFolder: directory to input images to align
+* --InFolder: Input images directory
-* --OutFolder: directory where to place generates align images
+* --OutFolder: Output directory for generated images
 * --method: landmark library.
 So far, supported are 'mediapipe' and 'dlib'
 * --no_padding: Do not us padding.